preethamdheeraj/freeCodeCamp/README.md

 ### Certifications

-making some small changes in the README file to test the indidvidual code testing repository making another smaller change to see if this will add to my contribution graph
+(making any kind of changes to the main graph will not be seen as a personal contribution of so all the change to the readme graph made above will not be shown as a contribution in personal github portfolio)

+-- ignore the above two lines changes made to the README.md file -- the main content will be uploaded and changes will be synced later

 freeCodeCamp.org offers several free developer certifications.
 Each of these certifications involves building 5 required web app projects, along with hundreds of optional coding challenges to help you prepare for those projects.
 We estimate that each certification will take a beginner programmer around 300 hours to earn.